NaturalIntelligence/wp-thumb-post/readme.txt

 Tags: thumbnail, recent, random, popular, post, amty, image, widget, shortcode, mostly-viewed, rarely-viewed, recently-viewed, most-commented, last-viewed
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 8.0.0
+Stable tag: 8.0.1

-Fully customizable plugin to show Recently written, Recently viewed, Random, Mostly & Rarely Viewd, Mostly Commented posts with thumbnail.
+All-In-One.
+It shows Recently written, Recently viewed, Random, Mostly & Rarely Viewd, Mostly Commented posts with thumbnail in your style.

 == Description ==

-This plugin shows Recently written, Recently viewed, Random, Mostly & Rarely Viewd, Mostly Commented posts with thumbnail.
-You can customize it's view in any way.
+You can customize the view in your way.
 It uses [amtyThumb](http://wordpress.org/extend/plugins/amtythumb/ "amtyThumb") plugin to extract first image for a post.

 Fully customizable.
 You may control thumbnail size, Title length, appearance, etc.
 If you don't have any image in a post, you can set default image too.